 Bacteria can be spread from person to person very easily via kissing, drinking from the same glass, or using somebody else’s toothbrush.
 If you think of it, all of these actions include swapping spit.
 A toothbrush is very personal to each mouth because it can harbor millions of bacteria, including E. coli and staphylococci.
 While not all of the bacteria found in the mouth can be harmful, there is a handful that can lead to illness and infection—for this reason alone, it is best to use your own personal care items such as your toothbrush.

 Apart from the potential for illness and infection, sharing a toothbrush can also transfer old food particles that may be stuck on the brush and into your mouth.
 Although this may not harm your health, it is quite disgusting to think about.

 All in all, it is best to use your own toothbrush to avoid illness and the transfer of food particles and bacteria.

 Here are a few steps you can take to make sure your toothbrush is squeaky clean:

 Before and after each use, some dentists suggest rinsing your toothbrush with hot water.
-This is a simple step that you can do every day with minimal effort.
+You can do this simple step every day with minimal effort.

-Sometimes storing your toothbrush next to others can spread bacteria as if you were swapping toothbrushes!
-Make sure your toothbrush is not coming in contact with another person’s brush to avoid spreading bacteria from brush to brush.
+Sometimes storing your toothbrush next to others can spread bacteria as easily as if you were swapping toothbrushes.
+Ensure your toothbrush is not coming in contact with another person’s brush to avoid spreading bacteria from brush to brush.

 It is not necessary to cover your toothbrush, but if you choose to, be sure to let it air dry beforehand.
 Covering a wet toothbrush can lead to even more bacteria growth on the bristles.